muralivnv/cpp-pyplot/README.md

   Using stream insertion operator <<
 */

-// to plot the above container, use the same plotting commands from python pyp << "plt.figure(figsize=(12,7))";
+// to plot the above std::vector, use the same plotting commands from python pyp << "plt.figure(figsize=(12,7))";

 // specify variable name directly in the plotting command